Steve Lunderstedt

 Historical, Today in Kimberley's History

-UPDATED: 07/02/2019 7 February 1900, Famous British golfer and Black Watch officer, Freddie Tait, killed fighting Boers at Koodoosberg.
+UPDATED: 07/02/2025 7 February 1900, Famous British golfer, Freddie Tait, killed fighting Boers at Koodoosberg.
 7 February 1900, The Boer Long Tom fires into Kimberley for the first time at 11am.
-7 February 1901, Military stores burnt out ...
+7 February 1901, Military stores burnt out at the Transvaal Road ...

 Read More »